-Caritas Luxembourg thanks all the people, companies, foundations, associations, parishes, institutions and municipalities for their very generous support.
-Without their support, Caritas Luxembourg could not help in Moldova.
+Caritas Luxembourg would like to thank all the individuals, companies, foundations, associations, parishes, institutions and municipalities for their very generous support.
+Without their support, Caritas Luxembourg would not be able to help the people affected by the conflict in Ukraine and Moldova.

 Some current donors: